joomlatools/logman-remository/README.md

 Run composer install.

-### Phing
+### Package

-For convenience, a [phing](http://www.phing.info/) script for building the package is also available under the `/scripts/build` folder of the repo.
+For downloading an installable package just make use of the **Download ZIP** button located in the right sidebar of this page.

+After downloading the package, you may install this plugin using the Joomla! extension manager.

 ## Usage